Burma- (Myanmar) 2000

 The Elephant Camp:

 In Yangon we saw an advertisement for an elephant camp, deep in the jungle, and thought that might be fun.
 We set out in a broken down jeep, with a driver, for an all day ride, on a mostly impassable road, to reach the camp.
-When we arrived we quickly realized we were the only ones there.
-The camp was set up to accommodate perhaps thirty or so people, and it was a bit creepy our being the only guests.
+When we arrived we realized we were the only ones there.
+The camp was set up to accommodate perhaps thirty or so people, and it was a bit creepy being the only guests.
 But the cabin was fine, the hosts were friendly, and we were served a nice meal.

 We were asked if we wanted to go out the following morning to “find” the elephants.
 This was a working elephant camp, which used elephants to haul logs, since in the deep jungle it’s not possible to use trucks.
 They told us we would leave at 4 am, which almost caused us to rethink the idea of looking for elephants, but we were looking forward to the adventure, so went to bed early.

 We were awakened at 4, had coffee and a quick breakfast, put on our hiking boots, and set out to look for the elephants.
 We were told they let the elephants loose each evening, after the elephants finished their work, so they could forage for food.
-Then, the following morning, the men would go into the bush to find and bring them back to work.
-Each elephant wore a huge wooden “clapper” which made a sound as they walked, thus making it easier to find them.
-I asked to buy one and it now hangs in our family room, and in all the years we’ve had it, no one has been able to identify what it is.
+Then, the following morning, the men would go into the bush to find the elephants and bring them back to work.
+Each elephant wore a huge wooden “clapper” which made a sound as they walked, making it easier to find them.
+I asked to buy one and it now hangs in our family room, and in all the years we’ve had it, no one has ever been able to identify what it is.

 Elephants are big animals, have amazing memories, have the largest brain of any land animal and are considered to be exceptionally smart.
-That may be, but the first elephant we found was hiding behind a small tree with a tiny trunk; maybe he didn’t realize how big he was next to the little tree.
+That may be, but the first elephant we found was hiding behind a small tree with a tiny trunk; perhaps he didn’t realize how big he was next to the little tree.
 Our guide got the elephant to kneel down, he mounted its head, and then we got into a chair placed on the elephants back.
-You don’t realize how big a full-grown male elephant is until you’re riding on one; they grow to 12 to 14 feet at the shoulder.
+You don’t realize how big a full-grown male elephant is until you’re riding atop one; they grow to 12 to 14 feet at the shoulder.

 Ngapali Beach: